baytelman/fullstack-interview/README.md

 - Shuffle the tiles when your server starts, confirming that at least one of the words of the dictionary can be formed.
 Then, serve the modified board.
 - Add a player id to the validation request, keeping track of how many valid words each player has submitted.
 Add an endpoint to expose these scores.
 - After successful validation, store the entry in a database and add to your response if the entry existed previously.

+## Thanks for your time!
+The Goodtalk team!